stuartgo/mapintel/README.md

 Usage
 ------------
-Make sure your directory tree looks like the one in the Project Organization section.
-The source code depends on this structure so it's important you follow it.

 The project requires the existence of a **.env file** under the root of the project.
 This file holds all the private variables necessary for the execution of the code, such as NEWSAPIKEY, MONGOUSERNAME, MONGOPASSWORD and MONGODB.
 Each variable should be stored as a key-value pair e.g. *NEWSAPIKEY = "value_here"*.
 This file isn't versioned and therefore should be created by each user.